 I signed up for Medicare and I got a Medicare Supplement policy to pay what Medicare does not pay.
 Lately, I’ve had some pretty big medical expenses and, all of a sudden, I’m getting inundated with all of these bills.
 Now, what do I do?

 It’s hard to understand, when you first start having a bunch of medical expenses, why the bills come to you.
 Let me explain it to you.
 All Medicare Approved medical care providers are required by the Medicare Modernization Act, which became law in 1990, to file their claims with Medicare.
 Medicare then cross files your claim with your insurance company if you have one.
-While it may seem to you that all of that claims stuff should be handled by Medicare and your insurance company without involving you at all, keep in mind that every medical bill you incur is ultimately a matter between you and the medical care provider.
+While it may seem to you that all of that claims stuff should be handled by Medicare and your insurance company without involving you at all, keep in mind that every medical bill you incur is ultimately a matter between you and your medical care provider.
 Their billing system, usually computerized, will continue to bill you until the bill is paid.
 Medicare usually pays the provider and so do most insurance companies.
 In almost every case, these bills will be taken care of but it takes a little time.
 And, until a bill is taken care of, you will continue to be billed by your medical care provider’s computer.
 Have a little patience.
 Sometimes problems do occur but they are, indeed, rare.

 What does the future of Medicare Part D, the prescription drug plan benefit of Medicare, look like to you?